LSSTDESC/BlendingToolKit/docs/source/cli.rst

       .. code-block::

-          btk surveys=[Rubin,HST] (...)
+          btk surveys=[LSST,HST] (...)

-      Assuming that you want to use e.g. the Rubin survey default parameters but some changes you can modify individual parameters of this survey directly from the command line:
+      Assuming that you want to use e.g. the LSST survey default parameters but some changes you can modify individual parameters of this survey directly from the command line:

       .. code-block::

-          btk surveys=Rubin surveys.Rubin.airmass=1.1 (...)
+          btk surveys=LSST surveys.LSST.airmass=1.1 (...)

       If you want to modify a large number of parameters of a given survey, it might be easier to add your own config file to ``conf/surveys``.
 See below for instructions on how to do this.